Hiking Mont Condor - panoramic view

 Dogs are welcome on Mont Condor's trails provided they remain on leash throughout the hike.
 Pet owners are responsible for cleaning up after their animals, helping maintain the pristine natural environment that makes this destination so appealing to all visitors.

-The mountain's moderate elevation gain and relatively short distance make it accessible for most hikers with basic fitness levels, though the intermediate rating suggests that some steep sections and potentially challenging terrain should be expected.
-The trail can typically be completed in a few hours, making it perfect for a half-day adventure that still leaves time for exploring the charming villages of Val-David and Val-Morin.
+The mountain's easy difficulty rating and relatively short distance make it accessible for most hikers of all fitness levels.
+The trail can typically be completed in about 1-2 hours, making it perfect for a half-day adventure that still leaves time for exploring the charming villages of Val-David and Val-Morin.

 Seasonal Considerations